-TOP 70 Rainy Day Ideas for Kids in Sydney
+TOP 70 Rainy Day Ideas and Activities For Kids In Sydney

-A whole day indoors with kids is always a L-O-N-G one, especially with toddlers and preschoolers – we suggest going out for at least a few hours to save your sanity and your home from looking like it’s been kid-bombed!
-Here are our favourite indoor and outdoor activities for chilly and wet weather days for kids in Sydney.
+A whole day indoors with kids is always a L-O-N-G one, especially with toddlers and preschoolers.
+We suggest going out for at least a few hours to save your sanity and your home from looking like it’s been kid-bombed!
+Here are our favourite indoor and outdoor kids' activities for chilly and wet weather days in Sydney.

-INDOOR MINI GOLF: Visit Putt Planet for some fun indoor mini golf, Miranda.
-This is one seriously quirky 18-hole putt putt course- you'll feel as if you've stepped into Mobasa as you golf through bustling marketplaces and even the sewers.
+INDOOR MINIGOLF: Visit Putt Planet for some fun indoor minigolf at Miranda.
+This is one seriously quirky 18-hole putt-putt course – you'll feel as if you've stepped into Mombasa as you golf through bustling marketplaces and even sewers.

-VISIT A KID FRIENDLY MUSEUM: We love The Powerhouse Museum, especially their renovated FREE Wiggles Exhibition (Ultimo), The Australian Museum plus their awesome Kidspace for 0-5’s (City Centre), the Justice and Police Museum (Circular Quay), Hyde Park Barracks (City Centre), and the Museum of Fire (Penrith).
+VISIT A KID-FRIENDLY MUSEUM: We love The Powerhouse Museum, especially their renovated FREE Wiggles Exhibition (Ultimo), The Australian Museum and their awesome Kidspace for 0-5’s (City Centre), the Justice and Police Museum (Circular Quay), Hyde Park Barracks (City Centre) and the Museum of Fire (Penrith).

-GO TO A GALLERY: If you can keep the kiddies on reasonably low volume, have a wander ’round the MCA and their fantastic FREE family trail (Circular Quay), Art Gallery NSW (Botanic Gardens) or White Rabbit Gallery (Chippendale) often has interesting art on display as well as regular kid's activities.
+GO TO A GALLERY: If you can keep the kiddies on reasonably low volume, have a wander ’round the MCA and their fantastic FREE family trail (Circular Quay) or Art Gallery NSW (Botanic Gardens).
+White Rabbit Gallery (Chippendale) often has interesting art on display as well as regular kids' activities.

-PLAY TOURIST AND VISIT: SEA LIFE Sydney Aquarium and WILD LIFE Sydney Zoo for some awesome animal encounters, or Madame Tussauds for a celebrity sighting (All at Darling Harbour), Sydney Tower Eye for specatucular views (City Centre, access via Westfield).
+PLAY TOURIST AND VISIT: SEA LIFE Sydney Aquarium and WILD LIFE Sydney Zoo for some awesome animal encounters, or Madame Tussauds for a celebrity sighting (all at Darling Harbour), Sydney Tower Eye for spectacular views (City Centre, access via Westfield).
 Save big with a Sydney Big Ticket and get access to all attractions.

-GO CLIMBING: From around 4 years of age – kids can have a go at indoor rock climbing – check each centre for the minimum age: Sydney Indoor Climbing Gym at St Peters and Villawood, Climbfit at St Leonards, Rockhouse in Brookvale, The Edge Climbing Centre in Castle Hill or Climboz in Blacktown, Sky Climb which is part of Sky Zone.
-Also the brand new and super cool Turbo Climb in Bankstown.
+GO CLIMBING: From around 4 years of age kids can have a go at indoor rock climbing – check each centre for the minimum age: Sydney Indoor Climbing Gym at St Peters and Villawood, Climbfit at St Leonards, Rockhouse in Brookvale, The Edge Climbing Centre in Castle Hill or Climboz in Blacktown, Sky Climb which is part of Sky Zone.
+Also, the super cool Turbo Climb in Bankstown.